andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 </div>
 ```

-Now add the Back button itself to Details with instructions to change `currentScreen` to the value stored in `backFromDetailsTo`:
+Now add the Back button to Details view with instructions to change `currentScreen` to the value stored in `backFromDetailsTo`:

 ```html {3}
 <!-- Details -->